-We use the iShares definition of a Canadian Dividend Aristocrat which is much looser than that of the S&P Dividend Aristocrats.
-In order to qualify for Canadian Dividend Aristocrat status the security must pass the following criteria:
+We use the iShares definition of a Canadian Dividend Aristocrats which is much looser than that of the S&P Dividend Aristocrats.
+In order to qualify for Dividend Aristocrat status the security must pass the following criteria:

 Canadian Dividend Aristocrats Industry Breakdown:

 After running these criteria the Canadian universe of stocks is boiled down to the current 76 members of the index.
-The members of the Canadian Dividend Aristocrats are heavily weighted towards Financials (29%), Energy (21%), and Industrials (17%).
+The members of the Canadian Dividend Aristocrats are heavily weighted towards Financials (23%), Energy (23%), and Utilities (12%).

 Canadian Dividend Aristocrats Performance:

 If you held the Canadian dividend aristocrats since inception you would have seen $10,000 in 2006 become about $18,000 today.
 While this is decent performance, it is somewhat below the TSX benchmark.
 One of the main reasons for the under performance is that the criteria are quite broad and include many weaker companies that have cut their dividends after being included in the index, and have seen weak performance as a result.

 Using the Canadian Dividend Aristocrats as a Starting Point for building a dividend portfolio: